edisne/performance/performance.md

 Better to use:
 import { Observable } from 'rxjs/internal/Observable'

-Also take into consideration that it impacts css as well with using @import
+Also, take into consideration that it impacts css as well with using @import
 ```
+- Check if --optimization flag is used when building the project
+- Use Web Workers: For non-UI related tasks, consider offloading them to Web Workers.
+- Implement SSR with Angular Universal

-- For futureproof use CLI budgets to prevent regressions in the future
+- For future-proof use CLI budgets to prevent regressions in the future